 “1.
 Foreign individuals defined in Clauses 1, 2, 3 and 4, Article 2 of this Resolution must be living in Vietnam and permitted by the competent Vietnamese state agencies to reside in Vietnam from a years or more and not entitled to diplomatic or consular privileges and immunities under Vietnamese law. “

 Ho Tay was once the destination of many expats but now, the population of this community has scattered throughout the city of Hanoi.
-While Tay Ho is the home of most of the westerners in Vietnam who come from Europe, America, Australia, etc., Nam Tu Liem District is the new developing areas with many services and amenities for Asians including Koreans, Japanese and Singaporeans.
+While Tay Ho is the home of most of the westerners in Vietnam who come from Europe, America, Australia, etc., Nam Tu Liem District is the newly developing area with many services and amenities for Asians including Koreans, Japanese and Singaporeans.
 Regarding the possession of real estate by foreigners, since 2014, the Housing Law has been amended to create favorable conditions for foreigners to buy properties in Vietnam.

 The western area of Hanoi is an attraction to expats from Korea, Japan, Malaysia, Singapore to buy and rent apartments in Hanoi.
 In recent open-sale projects, the number of foreign buyers buying apartments in the Western Capital area is increasing.

-While Nam Tu Liem is the center of many ministries, national key projects, Cau Giay is the heart of information technology zone as well as the headquarters of many businesses and large enterprises, both domestic and abroad.
+While Nam Tu Liem is the center of many ministries, national key projects, Cau Giay is the heart of the information technology zone as well as the headquarters of many businesses and large enterprises, both domestic and abroad.